 The problem that Internet users face is not the pop-ups themselves, but simply how they are used.

-As I’m sure you’re familiar, email spamming is another nuisance on the Internet.
+As I’m sure you’re familiar with, email spamming is another nuisance on the Internet.

-So just as spammers have made email marketing more difficult for the rest of us, the wrongful misuse of pop-ups have given them a ‘bad wrap’.
+So just as spammers have made email marketing more difficult for the rest of us, the wrongful misuse of pop-ups has given them a ‘bad wrap’.

 The solid truth is, when used properly, pop-up ads can dramatically increase your opt-in list, help effectively promote your products, and boost sales at the same time.